adrian-kalinin/fastapi-react-kanban/README.md

 # Kanban Board

-Kanban board made with FastAPI and React JS
+Kanban board made with FastAPI and React